Foreverland/SYNCPropertyMapper/README.md

-## Fill Core Data object with JSON
+## Filling a Core Data object with JSON

 Mapping your Core Data objects with your JSON providing backend has never been this easy.